TcPhoenix2000/challenges-linux-essentials-TcPhoenix2000/g-scripting/01-basic-shell-scripting/README.md

 //*Create a script that output the date every 10 seconds.
 Use the `sleep` command to wait between calls to the `date` command.* use ./scripts/date-logger to run the script.

-## ❌ Available Memory
+## ✅ Available Memory

-*Output the available system memory together with the current date in the following format:*
+//*Output the available system memory together with the current date in the following format:*
 ```
 [Thu 14 May 2020 11:12:55 AM CEST] MemAvailable:   28439572 kB
 ```

-*The available memory can be found in the file `/proc/meminfo`.
-Use the `grep` tool to filter out the line with MemAvailable.*
+//*The available memory can be found in the file `/proc/meminfo`.
+Use the `grep` tool to filter out the line with MemAvailable.* use ./scripts/mem-check to run the script.

 ## ❌ Fetching Github Keys